thogiti/thogiti.github.io/_posts/2024-05-29-Messopotamia-Sealed-Bid-Auctions-Ethereum-PBS.md

 ![bid-leakage-evil-kermit-meme](/assets/images/20240501/bid-leakage-evil-kermit-meme.jpg)

 ### Description
-In this specific analysis, we study scenarios where an honest builder faces a dishonest proposer who leaks bid information.
+In this specific analysis, we study scenarios where a dishonest proposer leaks bid information (or bids are leaked by other bidders).
 This case primarily focuses on the implications of such bid leaks, whether certain or probabilistic, on the integrity of the auction process and strategic bidding behaviors.

-### Problem Highlight
+### Problem statement
-Bid leakage fundamentally undermines the integrity of the bidding process by exposing confidential bid information.
-This exposure skews the competitive nature of auctions, potentially leading to altered bid strategies and unfair advantages, which can decrease the overall health and fairness of the auction environment.
+Bid leakage occurs when one bidder’s bid becomes known to another, potentially affecting their bidding strategy and the overall auction outcome.
+This analysis aims to explore the effects of bid leakage in both First-Price Auctions (FPA) and Second-Price Auctions (SPA), focusing on how different leakage probabilities influence the surpluses of first movers (FM) and second movers (SM), seller (proposer) revenue, and overall auction efficiency.

 ### Detailed Study on Bid Leakage in FPSBA and SPSBA